Chinese Regional Bishops' Conference of Taiwan

-The Chinese Regional Bishops' Conference (CRBC; 天主教會臺灣地區主教團 (Catholic Bishops' Conference of the Taiwan Area)), is the episcopal conference of Taiwan and is the highest organ of the Roman Catholic Church in Greater China.
+The Chinese Regional Bishops' Conference (CRBC; 天主教會臺灣地區主教團 (Catholic Bishops' Conference of the Taiwan Area)), is the episcopal conference of Taiwan and is the highest organ of the Catholic Church in Greater China.
 Catholics in the independent jurisdictions of Hong Kong, Macau and Mongolia are represented in the Federation of Asian Bishops' Conferences, not the Chinese Regional Bishops' Conference.

 History

 When Archbishop Paul Yü of Nanking attended the Second Vatican Council in 1965, Pope John XXIII proposed the development of the Chinese Catholic Church on Taiwan due to the situation of the Church on Mainland China.
 Part of this development would be to re-establish Catholic schools such as the Catholic University in Peking on Taiwan as well as creating a Chinese episcopal conference.
 Therefore, the Chinese Catholic Bishops Conference (天主教中國主教團) was established in 1967 and would serve as the national bishops' conference for all territories claimed by the Government of the Republic of China.
 In 1973, bishops from Taiwan, Hong Kong, Macao, Japan, Korea, Vietnam, and the Philippines gathered at Fu Jen Catholic University for the inaugural meeting of the Federation of Asian Bishops' Conferences.

 In 1998, the conference adopted its current name to reflect the geopolitical situation and remains the only Chinese episcopal conference sanctioned by the Vatican.
+20 years later, the Holy See's Secretariat of State requested that the conference change its English name to the Taiwan Region Catholic Bishops Conference as part of the détente between the Holy See and the Chinese Communist Party.